 I’ve often wondered why psychological counselling has a monopoly on providing marriage help.
 While counselling is necessary and appropriate in cases of abuse, trauma, addiction, mental illness/disorder and severe emotional distress, not all people with marriage problems suffer from such ills.
 And if they don’t, applying a bandage soaked in psychology can make the wound worse.

-In my opinion, a mediation / conflict resolution-based model of providing marriage help is better suited to many marital problems.
 This is for a few reasons.
 Mediation is an inherently partnership-focused discipline.
 Its goal has always been to improve communication and understanding, find common ground and maintain a relationship (of some kind) between two or more parties.
 It stresses open-mindedness, teamwork and seeing a situation from someone else’s point of view.
 Nowhere are these things more important than in marriage and family life.

 Conflict resolution specialists are often used when things are at their worst, such as during divorce or family mediation.
 But hey – if we can do the job then, why not use our skills before things get to that point?
 Imagine what we might be able to accomplish together.

 Mediators and other conflict resolution practitioners are trained — from day one — to keep their own biases and assumptions in check, and to instead be curious about their clients’ situation.
 Expert mediators may offer insight and information (as I do in my consults and courses), but they don’t take sides, advise, “diagnose” or pathologize people’s problems.
 As a bonus, mediation is a two-for- one deal.
 Not only does it help spouses resolve current issues, it demonstrates how to better communicate, interact and collaborate as a couple so that future conflict can be avoided.